Donating to a Donor-Advised Fund (DAF) Guide

 2. Set up the donation form

-Once the user has selected a DAF and selected to donate by wire, you should display the wire instructions to the user and ask them to enter the amount they would like to donate in a simple form.
+Once the user has selected a DAF and selected to donate by wire, you should display the wire instructions to the user and ask them to enter the amount they would like to donate in a simple form./wire-donation

 route.
 We will set up this route in the next step.